suse-edge/edge-image-builder/docs/testing-guide.md

 After pressing "Finish", the VM will boot.
 Depending on the version of the SLE Micro self-install ISO, it may prompt you to manually select the "Install SLE Micro" option before proceeding.
 In either case, stop the installation by using the "Shutdown -> Force Off" option under the "Virtual Machine" menu.
-See the next step for more information of what needs to happen before the installation can continue.
+See the next step for more information on what needs to happen before the installation can continue.

 ![images](./images/libvirt-iso-6.png)